hcris2/CCAPDEV-PHASE1-GROUP1-NEW/README.md

 | username4 | testPassword4 |
 | username5 | testPassword5 |

-You can also import **NOTIFS.json** and **TASKS.json** to get an idea of how notifications and tasks look in the website.
+These accounts come with sample tasks and notifications (found in sample_data) in the database to get an idea of how the website will look like.

+## Plan Page

-## Future Features
+## Task Page
-The group will implement the following features in the future
-- Users only seeing tasks that they inputted instead of seeing all tasks in the database
-- Session Management
-- ... and other features deemed necessary